ku-sldg/plih/_simple/2-Testing-AE.md

 +++ OK, passed 100 tests.
 ```

-Choosing a test that is false for some integers:
+Alternatively, choosing a test that is false for some integers:

 ```haskell
 p' v = (v /= 100)